NFS Shares Screens

 Enabled | Select to enable this NFS share.
 Clear the checkbox to disable this NFS share without deleting the configuration. |

 Advanced Options settings tune the share access permissions and define authorized networks.
-Only the Access settings display on the Advanced Options screen.
+Advanced Options shows the Access settings listed below.

 Setting | Description |